 Admiral Trail (Spring 2018) Students did preliminary planning work for this multi-use trail, which will connect the Wabash Trace Nature Trail in Shenandoah with the community of Farragut in Fremont County along a former railroad line.

 Red Oak Levee Trail (Spring 2018) Students worked with the community of Red Oak on preliminary engineering and planning for a multi-use trail along a river levee on the west side of town that would link into the city's existing trail system.

 Iowa School for the Deaf (Spring 2018) Students provided preliminary engineering and design services for land at the Iowa School for the Deaf in Council Bluffs.
 Plans include trail and outdoor recreation improvements, pollinator habitat, and more.

-Macedonia Folk Art Center Design Project Golden Hills partnered with the Design & Management Civil Engineering course taught by Professor Paul Hanley to design a project for the proposed Macedonia Folk Art Center in Macedonia, Iowa.
+Macedonia Folk Art Center Design Project Golden Hills partnered with a Design & Management Civil Engineering course to design a project for the proposed Macedonia Folk Art Center.
 Students designed and addressed engineering solutions related to the building site.
-Recommendations for site development, facility design and sustainable building practices are part of the project.
-The student-led project will be used to support a capital campaign to raise funds for the Folk Art Center’s construction and development as well as inform the final architectural and construction documents.

-Office of the State Archeologist Summer Book Tour Golden Hills RC&D collaborated on the Office of the State Archeologist summer book tour by holding a book signing/unveiling event at the Bodega Victoriana in Glenwood, Iowa in June 2015.
-The OSA book tour was beneficial to the RC&D, one of their partner organizations, as well as the Loess Hills National Scenic Byway.
+Office of the State Archeologist Summer Book Tour Golden Hills RC&D collaborated on the Office of the State Archeologist summer book tour by holding a book signing event at the Bodega Victoriana in Glenwood, Iowa in June 2015.